neurostuff/compose-docs/docs/tutorial/manual.md

 The first step in a meta-analysis is to *Search* for studies, and *Curate* these studies into a final *StudySet* that contains the studies we want to include in a Meta-Analysis.

 To get started, we must choose a Curation workflow.
-There are three options: Simple, PRISMA and Custom.
+There are two options: Simple and PRISMA.
 The main difference between these options is the number of review steps involved in creating a final list of studies. **For a rigorous Manual Meta-Analysis, select "PRISMA".**

 :::tip
 Reviewers typically require Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) reporting